 The class of service

-Among your three chosen stops of longer than 24 hours, the place with the highest mileage cost from your origin is the amount that you’ll be charged.
-In our sample trip from Vancouver to Paris, Hong Kong, and Singapore, Singapore falls under “Asia 2” on the Aeroplan Reward Chart, which charges higher mileage amounts than both Europe 1 (Paris) and Asia 1 (Hong Kong).
+Among your two chosen stops of longer than 24 hours, the place with the highest mileage cost from your origin is the amount that you’ll be charged.
+In our sample trip from Vancouver to Paris and Singapore, Singapore falls under “Asia 2” on the Aeroplan Reward Chart, which charges higher mileage amounts than Europe 1 (Paris).
 Thus, our traveller would be charged based on the mileage cost between North America and Asia 2.

 (Note that the city with the highest mileage cost from the origin is most likely the same as the “destination” of the trip, as defined above, but it doesn’t always have to be.)